About the Evidence for Global and Disaster Health Special Interest Group

 - Strengthen the capacity and capability of local library and information services in a health and disaster context, working through IFLA, and other national and international bodies and agencies.

-There is currently a good and growing level of engagement from relevant organisations around E4GDH including the Disaster Information Management Research Center at the US National Library of Medicine, colleagues at Evidence Aid who are already working closely with us and the Healthcare Information For All advocacy campaign, a network of over 16,000 members representing more than 2,500 organisations in 176 countries.
+There is currently a good and growing level of engagement from relevant organisations around E4GDH including the Disaster Information Management Research Center at the US National Library of Medicine, colleagues at Evidence Aid who are already working closely with us and the Healthcare Information For All advocacy campaign, a network of nearly 20,000 members representing more than 2,500 organisations in 178 countries.

 We believe this SIG will align with IFLA’s vision in promoting the vital role of libraries and librarians in supporting UN goals specifically Sustainable Development Goals, the Climate Change Agreement and the Sendai framework on Disaster Risk Reduction.